Assault & Battery

 Drug Charges

 While some of the more recent laws have reduced the potential consequences for some drug offenses, it is important to know that those laws do not apply to all of the common drug crimes.
-A drug offense conviction can still lead to negative consequences that include losing your job, being disciplined by a governmental agency if you hold a license with the state, and even the ability to obtain a loan.
+A drug offense conviction can still lead to negative consequences that include being convicted of a felony, losing your job, being disciplined by a governmental agency if you hold a license with the state, and even the ability to obtain a loan.

 Drug charges most commonly include